 One common characteristic: developing a system for managing their time and exercising the discipline to maintain it.
 While they varied slightly in strategy, they all advocated for a specific, structured and strategic approach to time management.
 Here are a few of my favorite time management tips and techniques based on what they shared with me.

 The Breakfast Meeting.
 The early-riser crowd was in favor of meeting to start the day.
 A 7:00 am breakfast meeting usually includes a hard stop and doesn’t interfere with the morning business agenda.
 In contrast, mid-morning “coffee shopping” can easily kill a half day of productivity.

 The Networking Agenda.
 An agenda helps make sure you’re making the most productive use of your time.
 If both people understand the context of the meeting and show up prepared to contribute, you are likely to accomplish a whole lot more.

 The ABC’s of Networking.
 Categorizing networking in terms of opportunity and value is critical.
 An A meeting is one you want to have with clear reciprocity in terms of value.
 A C might be an investment of time you make to give back.
 Interestingly, everyone I spoke with was willing to guide, coach, counsel and mentor others, but they still recognized the need to manage their time devoted to such efforts.
 How many A, B and C meetings have you had in the past 30 days?

 The Email Q&A: I heard this one a couple times.
 Can you trade correspondence to accomplish the business objective?
 Worth considering.
 This allows you to manage your response in a way that fits you priorities and schedule.

 I have long been an advocate of turning customers into friends and friends into people I work with.
 My work life is actually a big blend of business and friendship.
-My take away around time management is about prioritizing, protecting my calendar and putting more structure and a better system in place for the New Year.
+My take away around time management is about prioritizing, protecting my calendar and putting more structure and a better system in place.